Separate names with a comma.

 On my way home today I was trying to figure out a good way to get a repeatable way to get Zero on a fixture I was going to make.
 Would it be possible to add probe X and probe Y Like how we have probe Z?

 Yes.
 We do it with macros.
 I set up mine using the docs from Ooznest.
-The only thing you need to change is swap out all the semi colons with new lines.
+The only thing you need to do is swap out all the semi colons with new lines and add G90 to a new line at the very bottom.

 Setup a XYZ Touch Probe with a CNC xPro Controller